BookerLoL/LearnConceptsInJava/src/main/java/mazes/readme.md

       - Every division, add a wall to all the cells except for 1
       - repeat subdividing horizontally & vertically until reaching base case
   - Other algorithms
-    - Cellular automata, good with bitmasking but may not create a complete maze
+    - Cellular automata, good with bitmasking but may not create a complete maze and slow to run

 - Masking mazes
   - Great for creating ASCII mazes or even creating areas that can't be accessed